bpmn-io/bpmn-js/README.md

 * [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle): Read / write support for BPMN 2.0 XML in the browsers
 * [diagram-js](https://github.com/bpmn-io/diagram-js): Diagram rendering and editing toolkit

-## Contributing

-Please checkout our [contributing guidelines](./.github/CONTRIBUTING.md) if you plan to file an issue or pull request.

 ## Code of Conduct

 By participating to this project, please uphold to our [Code of Conduct](.github/CODE_OF_CONDUCT.md).